 The Company entered into an operating lease agreement in April 2015 for approximately 36,000 square feet of warehouse space in Roanoke, Virginia.
 The lease term was for twelve months and terminated on April 30, 2016.
 The Company exercised all four (4) one year options to renew the lease extending the lease term to April 30, 2020.
-On February 6, 2020, subsequent to its fiscal quarter end, the Company entered into a First Amendment to the lease agreement dated April 25, 2015 extending the term of the lease for an additional thirty-six months, extending its lease termination date until April 30, 2023.
+On February 6, 2020 the Company entered into a First Amendment to the lease agreement dated April 25, 2015 extending the term of the lease for an additional thirty-six months, extending its lease termination date until April 30, 2023.